Louisjreeves/SetupWacInstall/QuickStart_OMIMSWAC.md

 Full Deployment Setup and Configuration for OMIMSWAC, WAC, DRM, IDRAC, CAU
 =========================================================================
 Note for high security enviroments.
 You may have a problem getting started.
-CredSSP and Drac permissions require admin access to change.
+CredSSP and Drac permissions require admin access to change settings from windows.
 If Option 0 does not work for you, you may be in a catch 22 scenario steps to work around:
-1. There is an additional script in the download called allpermissions.ps1. set-exectionpolicy -executionpolicy remotesigned then run on each node
+1. There is an additional script in the download called allpermissions.ps1.
+    * Open Powerehell as admin and run set-exectionpolicy -executionpolicy remotesigned
+    * then run allpermissions.ps1 on each node- then begin at setp 1.
 2. You may also run option 8 from the AD server.
 This may mitigate some of your permissions issues.
 3. Add the wac folder and the folder where this script is located, to the antivirus exclusion rules.